Aurornis 4 months ago

 Decentralized could be fine for communicating with a _community_ of some kind.
 But that's not why I'm on X/Bluesky.
 It's to drink from the firehose of the current times.
 If something happens in the world I want to see the actual people who drive those events.
 Read the instant comments of the biggest most famous commenters of the same events.

-• wlonkly a day ago
+• wlonkly 4 months ago

 > Why is everyone so eager to move from one centralized platform to another?